rmoolenaar/task_management/README.md

 # Task management
 Task management app (moved)

-Access can be requested on BitBucket by sending an e-mail to mailto:remco@javadb.nl
+Access can be requested on BitBucket by sending an e-mail to remco@javadb.nl